alejandronava562/KoolKars/README.md

 ### The Super

 The Supra, sounds very much like Super, is Toyota's flagship race car.
-It so popular that it's even recieved its own meme, "IS THAT A SUPRA!?!?"
-Boasting tons of horsepower, a sleek design, and a fast and comfortable ride, this is the race car to get.
+It so popular that it's even recieved its own meme, **Bold** "IS THAT A SUPRA!?!?" **Bold** Boasting tons of horsepower, a sleek design, and a fast and comfortable ride, this is the race car to get.

 ![SUPRA!?!](https://user-images.githubusercontent.com/91563693/135345368-c417feec-a589-415a-a7b8-158d2ca57a29.png)